pedrocamargo/road_analytics/docs/source/data_sources.rst

 Data sources
 ============

-To be included in the main portions of thisanalytics pipeline, all data sources have to fulfill the following requirements:
+To be included in the main portions of this analytics pipeline, all data sources have to fulfill the following requirements:

 - Coverage: Since this pipeline is designed to be deployable for any country in